Cybersecurity Explained: What It Is & 13 Reasons Cybersecurity is Important

 Cybersecurity is therefore essential for maintaining the stability of the digital ecosystem globally.

-11. Reducing cybercrime
+12. Reducing cybercrime

 Defined as malicious cyber activity that threatens the public’s safety and national and economic security by the FBI, cybercrime is a global issue that affects individuals and organizations alike.

-As the NotPetya example above indicates, cybercrime is not only damage, destruction, or theft of data or money — it is also the cascading effects that take place during and after the crime, including lost productivity, embezzlement, fraud, disruptions to the normal course of business, forensic investigation, restoration and deletion of hacked data and systems, reputational harm, and more.
+As the NotPetya example above indicates, cybercrime is not only damage, destruction, or theft of data or money — it is also the cascading effects that take place during and after the crime, including lost productivity, embezzlement, fraud, disruptions to the normal course of business, forensic investigation, restoration and deletion of hacked data and systems, reputational damage, and more.

 Cybersecurity measures help protect both individuals and organizations from various forms of cybercrime, including identity theft, phishing, ransomware, and fraud.

-12. Keeping pace with evolving threats
+13. Keeping pace with evolving threats

 As technology advances, so do the capabilities of cyber attackers.
 Most recently, hackers are using generative AI to launch larger volumes of attacks.
 In a report by Deep Instinct, 75% of security professionals reported an increase in attacks over the past 12 months, with 85% attributing this rise to bad actors using generative AI.